 Lorna Slater’s employment at Orbital Marine Power ended in June 2021.

 Lorna Slater, Orbital’s Engineering Project Manager, grew up near the Rocky Mountains in the oil town of Calgary in Canada.
 She earned a master’s degree in Electro-Mechanical Design Engineering from the University of British Columbia in Vancouver and a week after she handed in her thesis she bought herself a one-way ticket to the UK after learning that there was (and still is, she says) a shortage of engineers.
-(She also thought it wise to pay off Canadian student loans in British Pounds!)

 After working on robotic telescopes and automated machinery for the bio-medical and semi-conductor industries, Lorna moved to marine renewable energy in 2014.
 Since then, she has worked on control and instrumentation systems, managing projects in both wave and tidal energy.
 Her latest role is managing the design and delivery of the two 1 MW powertrains for the Orbital O2 tidal turbine: soon to be the most powerful and advanced tidal turbine in the world.